eclipse-sumo/sumo/docs/web/docs/Downloads.md

 night.

 !!! caution
-    The available windows binary packages may lag behind the [latest Git revision](https://github.com/eclipse/sumo/commits/main) due to being compiled only once per day (around midnight, Berlin time).
+    The available Windows binary packages may lag behind the [latest Git revision](https://github.com/eclipse/sumo/commits/main) due to being compiled only once per day (around midnight, Berlin time).

+# SUMO - Older releases and alternative download

+All releases can also be obtained via the [sourceforge download portal](https://sourceforge.net/projects/sumo/files/sumo/).
+If you want to try out an older version you can also use the virtual environment approach (explained above) with a fixed version, e.g.
+`pip install eclipse-sumo=1.9.0` (works only for 1.8.0 and later).

+If you need a complete zipped snapshot of the repository (including tests) for an older version have a look at the tags in your local repository or at [GitHub tags](https://github.com/eclipse/sumo/tags).

+# Other

-### Direct repository access
+## Direct repository access

-You can get very latest sources directly from our Git repository, see [the FAQ on repository access](FAQ.md#how_do_i_access_the_code_repository).
+You can get the very latest sources directly from our Git repository, see [the FAQ on repository access](FAQ.md#how_do_i_access_the_code_repository).
 Normally, they should compile and complete our test suite successfully.
 To assess the current state of the build, you may take a look at the